12 Traits You Thought Were Inherited—But Aren’t

 “I’m just bad with names”

 You’re not born with the inability to remember—so don’t try blaming your genes for forgetting your wedding anniversary, either!
 Time and time again, scientists show that our brainpower is not fixed in biology.
 WebMD reports that although genetics play a part, the main memory gene accounts for “relatively minor differences in brain function.”
 Factors we can control include diet, sleep, stress management, physical exercise, and cognitive exercises like learning new skills.
-According to Psychology Today, there are several effective ways to train your working memory—the kind that retains phone numbers and names—and it’s actually fun.
-Check out 13 memory-boosting tips from brain scientists.
+According to Psychology Today, there are several effective ways to train your working memory—the kind that retains phone numbers and names—like with these 14 weird brain exercises.

 “I don’t have a creative bone in my body!”